JeonHoKang/Jeon-Kang-Website-Academic/content/authors/admin/_index.md

     date_start: 2022-01-11
     date_end:
     summary: |-
-                      Conduct research on decision making for robot manipulation and task planning for manufacturing and publish to top-tier journals and confereneces.
+                    Conduct research on decision-making for robotic manipulation and task planning in manufacturing, and publish findings in top-tier journals and conferences.

   - position:  Engineering Intern (Undergraduate)
     company_name: Versa Products